omartek/I7handbook_byJimAikin/gitbook/chapter_5_creating_characters/conversations,_part_ii_asktellgiveshow.md

-## Conversations, Part II: ask/tell/give/show {#conversations-part-ii-ask-tell-give-show}
+## Conversations, Part II: ask/tell/give/show

 Personally, I favor the ask/tell/give/show conversation system.
 (Other game authors disagree.)
 I feel it gives a good compromise between realism and challenging the player to figure out what’s important and therefore worth having a conversation about.